There are not many studies on the simultaneous or sequential combination of immune checkpoint inhibitors (ICI) and mistletoe preparations.

 Additional mistletoe therapy may reduce the adverse effects of the specific immunotherapy.
 First clinical experiences with ICI and add-on mistletoe are available for patients with bronchial carcinoma and melanoma.
 In a real-world data study one patient group (advanced and metastatic lung carcinoma or melanoma) received only ICI while the other received additional mistletoe therapy in order to determine the rate of side effects in both groups [68,302].
 The results suggest that additional mistletoe therapy does not alter the rate of ICI side effects.

-A positive indication of synergistic effects is provided by a health services research study in which add-on mistletoe therapy significantly reduced the number of discontinued treatments in the context of targeted therapy by half, including immune checkpoint inhibitors [67].
+Another positive indication of synergistic effects is provided by a real-world data study in which add-on mistletoe therapy significantly reduced the number of discontinued treatments in the context of targeted therapy by half, including immune checkpoint inhibitors [67].

 Further systematic prospective studies are currently being conducted.
-For example, in the recently completed prospective, randomized, controlled "Phoenix III study," patients with lung cancer were treated with PD-1 inhibitors and mistletoe therapy [70].
-The publication of the results is still pending and is expected in spring 2025.
+For example, in the recently completed prospective, controlled "Phoenix III study," patients with lung cancer were treated with PD-1 inhibitors and mistletoe therapy [70].
+The publication of the results is still pending and is expected in sommer 2025.

 Efficacy